Mohit-Balachander/Amazon-Clone/Readme.md

 Showcasing my skills in HTML and CSS, I've built this compelling Amazon clone!
 This project demonstrates the ability to create dynamic and user-friendly web interfaces using these essential web development languages.

 Dynamic Border:
 Hover over the navigation bar and watch the border transform!
-It seamlessly matches the vibrant orange of the Amazon smile logo, adding a touch of visual flair.
+It seamlessly matches the vibrant orange of the Amazon logo, adding a touch of visual flair.

 Sticky Navigation:
 Never lose sight of your search again!
 The navigation bar stays fixed at the top of the page as you scroll, ensuring effortless searching throughout your shopping journey.